WRESTLER

 Icon of person Andriy Stadnik

-Andriy Volodymyrovych Stadnik (Андрій Володимирович Стаднік, born 15 April 1982) is a male wrestler from Ukraine.
+Andriy Volodymyrovych Stadnik (Андрій Володимирович Стаднік; born 15 April 1982) is a male wrestler from Ukraine.
 He won a silver medal in the Men's freestyle 66kg event at the 2008 Summer Olympics in Beijing.
 Andriy has been married to Mariya Stadnik, a wrestler from Ukraine who represents Azerbaijan.
 His sister, Yana Rattigan, is also a wrestler.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Andriy Stadnik is the 758th most popular wrestler (down from 646th in 2019), the 1,248th most popular biography from Ukraine (down from 1,234th in 2019) and the 13th most popular Ukrainian Wrestler.
+His biography is available in 18 different languages on Wikipedia (up from 16 in 2024).
+Andriy Stadnik is the 823rd most popular wrestler (down from 647th in 2024), the 1,311th most popular biography from Ukraine (down from 1,234th in 2019) and the 14th most popular Ukrainian Wrestler.

 Memorability Metrics